-This is a really good Figure of the equipment used in the surface milling/recycling/paving process.
+Below is a really good figure of the equipment used in the surface milling/recycling/paving process.
 It was produced by The Wirtgen Group.
-They manufacture milling machines, crushers, hot mix asphalt plants, pavers and compactors, like a vertically integrated conglomerate.
+They manufacture milling machines, crushers, hot mix asphalt plants, pavers, and compactors, like a vertically integrated conglomerate.
 Interestingly, Wirtgen is a corporate subsidiary of the John Deere Company.

 Figure from www.wirtgen-group.com/en-us/